StePoli-00/Getting-started-with-Android/README.md

 # Getting started with Android
 Intermediate course of Android developing,this repository is composed by:

--Power Point to give you the main component do understand and biult your own Android app -Code example that you will find on the slide
+* Power Point to give you the main component do understand and biult your own Android app
+* Code example that you will find inside the slide
--A simple Android App
+* A simple Android App

 > $ git clone https://github.com/steven-real/Getting-started-with-Android.git